 A Game is also built upon additional themes called Foundations.
 Foundations

 deal with concepts like numbers, colors, and music.
 The Game Master selects

 a Game's Foundations.
-The Foundations for Game I:
+The Foundations for Game II:

-- THREE: There are twenty-seven recommendation categories.
-Twenty seven is the
+- THREE: There are three levels to most content.
+There are nine categories.
+Nine is the